 These are the BEST Soft Batch Chocolate Chunk Peanut Butter Cookies!
 Made with brown sugar, creamy peanut butter, and high-quality chocolate, these cookies are sure to become a family favorite!!!
 A must try for peanut butter lovers!

 Soft Batch Peanut Butter Chocolate Chunk Cookies

 Hello hello!
-I’m sharing this post with you a little late in the day, but I’m SO excited to show you these soft batch chocolate chunk peanut butter cookies that I just couldn’t wait another minute longer.
+I’m sharing this post with you a little late in the day, but I’m SO excited to show you these soft batch peanut butter cookies that I just couldn’t wait another minute longer.

 I’ve been working on perfecting this cookie recipe for a few months now.
 I

 - not cloyingly sweet